 2. Summer Craft Ideas: Holiday Scrapbook

 Get crafty with scrapbooking!
 Children can write, draw and collect mementos from their summer holiday activities.
 This a fantastic way of documenting memories, whilst encouraging learning.
 Using safety scissors and washable glue, children can develop motor skills when cutting and sticking.
-When writing about their fun summer activities, children can practice handwriting, improve their pencil grip and further develop motor skills.
+Moreover, writing about their fun summer activities helps children to practice handwriting, improve their pencil grip and further develop motor skills.
 Why not try these easy grip crayons for toddlers or chunky colouring pencils for older children.
 Children can decorate the scrapbook pages with watercolours and poster paints.

 3. Summer Activities for Kids: Paddling Pool